Julen-H/NobelPrizesMongoRestApi/README.md

 The SpringBoot type of projects have a particular structure of classes and models.
 The project is divided in two main packages; model and controller.
 Outside those packages we have two classes more.
 The first class is the SpringConfiguration.
 With this class the aplication can get the connection string from the application properties and get the MongoDB client creating at the same time the conversion from BSONDocument to JavaObject.
 And the second class is the Application main class.
 With this class the aplication gets started and runs the whole service.

 Inside the model package we can find different type of classes.
 The object models are one of those, with these models the application creates a mapping to structure the data and be able to process them in MongoDB.
 As we are working with a type of object where the object itself has an object inside we have to map also the subobject.
-In this case we have a Prize class and inside that Prize class we have as an attribute a List that contains a Laureate class objects.
+In this case we have a Prize class and inside that Prize class we have as an attribute a List that can contain many Laureate class objects.
 For that purpose the Laureate class has been developed also having its own atributes.
 Once these models are build the conversion from the JavaObjects and the Mongo documents can be made.
 Executing Swagger and scrolling down to the bottom we can see the schemas.

 Lefting the objects classes apart, we have two classes more that are the repositories.
 In those repositories we can collect the data and then manage them to execute operations.
 We have a interface where we declare the basic functions and then we have a MongoDB repository.
 This repository implements the functions declared in the repository interface.
-Thos functions are the basic operation that later the controller will use to create different type of requests.
+Those functions are the basic operation that later the controller will use to create different type of requests.

 Finally, inside the controller package we have a single class.
 This class is the main controller where we create the different endpoints of the service and the main request mapping.
 This is the class diagram of the application:

 <img src="media/DiagramaRestApi.png" width=%40>